Painting in gloss(ary)

 KFC

 Kevlar Fried Carcass: Fast food franchise that prides itself in its subterfuge techniques.
-Patrons are informed by The Colonel (now resembling Rolf Harris) that the food will taste of anything but a gallon of salt.
+Patrons are informed by The Colonel (who resembles Rolf Harris) that the food will taste of anything but a gallon of salt.
 The limp collection of breaded chicken wings, beak, foot and mechanically recovered anus convinces otherwise.
 When ordering the bargain bucket, a Sara Lee ice cream cake will be lovingly placed in the top by society's finest, thus enabling the dessert to be enjoyed as a coating to your fries.

 MILF